Branford Marsalis' Former Brooklyn Home Hits the Market for $3.75 Million

 The late-Victorian home, which just hit the market last week, offers six bedrooms and four baths, including a separate garden apartment that comes with its own entrance.
 The master suite contains a sitting room, walk-in closet and en suite bath with radiant-heated floors, and the dramatic parlor level boasts 14-foot ceilings.
 The house has some modern renovations, but we love that it still abounds in original character and details.

 At $3.75 million, the price tag seems a bit steep for Clinton Hill, which is still on the rise as far as Brooklyn neighborhoods are concerned.
-Still, the house has undeniable appeal and will probably excite buyers who get stoked by homes with a bit of pedigree.
+Still, the house has undeniable appeal and will probably excite buyers who get stoked by homes with a bit of a pedigree.